SEO-friendly content gets more traffic… and this means more actions (like sales).

 Another thing: Pick a keyword/topic your audience wants.

 There are a lot of great keywords so getting distracted is easy.
-I recommend you choose topics visitors want to read + verifying your decision using website analytics (search queries).
+I recommend you choose topics visitors want to read + verify your decision using website analytics (search queries).

 Step 3: Create a Keyword Universe